World Blitz Chess Championship 2021: Open tournament results

 The following table lists all participants, with the results from the 21 rounds.
 They are ranked according to the results, taking into account the tie-breaks.

-Notation: "1 (W 168)" indicates a win (1 point) with white pieces (W) against player of rank 168 (Michał Krasenkow).
+Notation: "1 (W 168)" indicates a win (1 point) with white pieces (W) against player who finished in 168th place.

 Three players (Maxime Vachier-Lagrave, Jan-Krzysztof Duda, and Alireza Firouzja) were tied for first after 21 rounds.
 Among these, the two players with the highest Buchholz Cut 1 score (Vachier-Lagrave and Duda) played a title play-off to decide the winner.
 Vachier-Lagrave won the match 2:1 to become World Blitz Champion.

 Women's tournament results

 The following table lists all participants, with the results from the 17 rounds.
 They are ranked according to the results, taking into account the tie-breaks.

-Notation: "1 (B 56)" indicates a win (1 point) with black pieces (B) against player of rank 56 (Govhar Beydullayeva).
-The first tiebreak (labeled BC1) is the Buchholz Cut 1 score, the second tiebreak (labeled BS) is the Buchholz score, and the third tiebreak (labelled AROC1) is the average rating of opponents cut 1.
+Notation: "1 (B 56)" indicates a win (1 point) with black pieces (B) against player who finished in 56th place.